caxon/totp/README.md

 * Most constants in the app are stored in `./src/constants.py`
 * You can uninstall the app, modify constants here, and re-run the install script
 * If you need to change your password or 2FA token, you can reset passwords without uninstalling the other components: from this repo's base directory run: `python -m src.cleanup_all -t password`.
-To set the passwords again, re-run `./scripts/install` and just enter "Yes" for the option to set passwords.
+To set the passwords again, re-run `./scripts/install` and enter "YES" only for the password question.

 # Uninstallation